apache/activemq-artemis/docs/user-manual/en/examples.md

 Topic Hierarchy
 ---------------

-Apache ActiveMQ supports topic hierarchies.
+Apache ActiveMQ Artemis supports topic hierarchies.
 With a topic hierarchy you can register a subscriber with a wild-card and that subscriber will receive any messages sent to an address that matches the wild card.